Table of Contents

 As we’ve said before, property managers tend to vary greatly when it comes to their fee structures.

 Some might choose not to keep a maintenance fee separately but to include it as a part of your management fee instead.
-On average, you can expect to pay up to 150% of your monthly rent in maintenance costs per year (this includes the maintenance costs AND the fees that your property manager will charge for managing the maintenance process).
+On average, you can expect to pay around 150-200% of your monthly rent in maintenance costs per year (this includes the maintenance costs AND the fees that your property manager will charge for managing the maintenance process).

 Why Is A Maintenance Fee Charged?